Rushyo/hoi4-md-africa-mod/README.md

 ---

-Latest Patch: v0.103 - Possible fix for issue with national focuses disappearing due to civil wars.
+Latest Patch: v0.103 - Fix for issue with national ideas disappearing due to civil wars.

 ---